RestDB/codehooks-auth/README.md

 ## Manage your users

 You can manage your users with the codehooks-cli tool or the web ui.
-In this example we will use the cli tool to inspect the users collection.

-The easiest way to get started is to add a user with the Studio app as show below.
+The easiest way to get started is to add a user with the Studio app as shown in the screenshot below.

 ![add-user](./examples/images/users.png)